-When a permit application has been referred by the Department of Consumer and Regulatory Affairs (DCRA) to the Director of OP, the applicant submits to the Director digital files in the Portable Document Format (PDF) and up to four (4) hard-copies required for submittal for the DCRA permit application.
-The submittal required by the Director shall include the following documents:
+When a permit application has been referred by the Department of Consumer and Regulatory Affairs (DCRA) to the Director, the applicant submits to the Director digital files in the Potable Document Format (PDF) and up to four (4) hard-copies required for submittal for the DCRA permit application.
+The submittal required by the Director shall include the following Documents:

-- A completed Chinatown Design Review application provided by the Office of Planning; - The name and addresses of all owners or their authorized agents; - Plans and elevations indicating appearances and proposed uses and including dimensions, colors, and a general description of materials; and - · Any other information the Director deems necessary to perform design review.
+- A completed Chinatown Design Review application provided by the Office of Planning; - The name and addresses of all owners or their authorized agents; - A statement setting forth the relationship of the proposed development to the objectives of the Chinatown Design Guide, formally known as, the Chinatown Design Guidelines Study report; - Plans and elevations indicating appearances and proposed uses and including dimensions, colors, and a general description of materials; and - Any other information the Director deems necessary to perform design review.